eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 <div class="alert alert-warning" role="alert">This article is a work in progress.</div>

 <noscript><div class="alert alert-danger" role="alert">Oh no!
 JavaScript has not been detected so these demonstrations will not work.
-You should use an up-to-date modern web browser or turn it back on if it's off.</div></noscript>
+Please use an up-to-date modern web browser or turn JavaScript back on if it's turned off.</div></noscript>

 Social login demo.
 Powered by JavaScript.
-The information you will see will not stored.
+The information you will see will <strong>not</strong> be stored.

 Login with Facebook to see your details.